From 2005 to present there has been a demonstration area for the rally cars at the top of the hill

 Our gin uses wild-grown botanicals sourced from the estate, and is distilled with mineral water naturally chalk-filtered through the South Downs.

-An extensive range of Hospitality venues available for our 19 racedays from May to October, all of which offer superb views of the race track or Parade Ring and include options for both formal and informal dining.
+An extensive range of hospitality venues available for our 19 racedays from May to October, all of which offer superb views of the race track or Parade Ring and include options for both formal and informal dining.

 Affectionately known as 'Glorious Goodwood', the Qatar Goodwood Festival offers five thrilling days of action and is a highlight of the flat-racing season.
 With two exclusive Hospitality venues, The Secret Garden and The Final Furlong, experience our flagship event in unique style.